mongoose-os-apps/shelly-homekit/README.md

 ### Updating from stock firmware

-  * **Important:** Please update to the latest stock firmware prior to converting to Shelly-HomeKit.
-Update from 1.4 on Plus devices is currently not supported (1.4 changes partition sizes).
-Please first go back to 1.3.3 versions for Plus devices.
-You can get them [here](http://rojer.me/files/shelly/stock/1.3.3/).
+  * **Important:** Please update to the latest stock firmware prior to converting to Shelly-HomeKit (1.4 on Plus Devices).

   * Watch a 2 minute [video](https://www.youtube.com/watch?v=BZc-kp4dDRw).